-During the fiscal years 2022 and 2021, due to global supply chain constraints and shortage of semiconductors, the Company's sole supplier was not able to meet demand of the Company for EyeQTM SoCs, causing a significant reduction in the Company's inventory levels.
-Starting in late 2022 and early 2023, such supply chain constraints and shortage abated and during 2023, we successfully increased levels of EyeQTM SoC inventory on hand, mitigating the potential for future supply constraints to cause a shortfall.
+During the fiscal years 2022 and 2021, due to global supply chain constraints the semiconductor industry experienced widespread shortages of substrates and shortage of semiconductors, other components and available foundry manufacturing capacity.
+Furthermore, STMicroelectronics, the Company's sole supplier, was not able to meet our demand of the Company for EyeQTM SoCs during 2022, causing a significant reduction in the Company's inventory levels.
+Starting in late 2022 and early 2023, such supply chain constraints disruptions, raw material shortages and shortage manufacturing limitations abated and during 2023, we successfully increased levels of EyeQTM SoC inventory on hand, mitigating the potential for future supply constraints to cause a shortfall, shortfall of chips.
 However, in the event of a reoccurrence of supply chain constraints, and subject to the duration and severity thereof, we may be required to operate with minimal or no inventory of EyeQTM SoCs or SuperVisionTM ECUs on hand.
-The reoccurrence of shortages and supply chain constraints in EyeQTM SoCs and ECUs for SuperVisionTM and in components of our other products, may impair the Company's ability to meet its customers' requirements in a timely manner and may adversely affect the Company's business, results of operations and financial condition.
-Moreover, to the extent that the global semiconductor shortage results in reduced production or production delays by automakers, those delays could result in reduced or delayed demand for the Company products.
-Sustaining the Company's production trajectory require the readiness and solvency of its suppliers and vendors, a stable and motivated production workforce and ongoing government cooperation, including for travel and visa allowances, which governments may restrict.
-Although we cannot fully predict the length and the severity of the impact these pressures would have on a long-term basis, we do not anticipate that short-term supply chain constraints would materially adversely affect our results of operations, capital resources, sales, profits, and liquidity.
+The reoccurrence As a result, we are substantially reliant on timely shipments of shortages and supply chain constraints in EyeQTM EyeQTM SoCs from STMicroelectronics and ECUs for SuperVisionTM from Quanta Computer (or other suppliers) to fulfill customer orders and in components if such a shortfall of our other products, chips of ECUs were to occur, we may impair be unable to offset future supply constraints through the Company's ability to meet its customers' requirements in a timely manner and may adversely affect the Company's business, use of inventory on hand.
+Our results of operations in the three and financial condition.
+Moreover, to the extent that the global semiconductor shortage results in reduced production or production delays six months ended June 29, 2024 have not been impacted by automakers, those delays could result in reduced or delayed demand for the Company products.
+Sustaining the Company's production trajectory require the readiness and solvency any shortfall of its suppliers and vendors, a stable and motivated production workforce and ongoing government cooperation, including for travel and visa allowances, which governments may restrict, chips.
+Although we cannot fully predict the length and the severity of the impact these pressures would have on a long-term basis, we do not anticipate that short-term our current supply chain constraints would materially adversely affect our results of operations, capital resources, sales, profits, and liquidity, liquidity on a long-term basis.